Gentoo on Raspberry Pi·

 Actually the trick is here, because RPi is ARM based and my laptop is AMD64 I can’t simply chroot to new environment, because binaries are not compatible with my laptop architecture, to address this issue I’m going to use qemu user-land emulation.

-First, you need to install qemu user-land emulator binary with static libraries build, in Ubuntu it simply could be installed from standard repositories:
+First, you need to install qemu user-mode emulator binary with static libraries build, in Ubuntu it simply could be installed from standard repositories:

 $ sudo apt-get install qemu-user-static